 Pet dander can get everywhere in the home, even places where the pet has not ventured.
 For example, even a house guest who arrives without their pet may have dander clinging to them or their luggage.
 This dander unintentionally spreads around in your home.

 In this situation the best thing to do is to avoid contact with pets as much as possible.
-For those who have allergies while sleeping, it's obviously critical not to allow pets in the bed or indeed in the bedroom at all.
+For those who have allergies while sleeping, it is critical to disallow pets on the bed or into the bedroom at all.

 The good news is that there is a lot you can do to give yourself relief from troublesome allergies.
-Although you can never get rid of every last particle of allergens, you can work to decrease them to a manageable level where your symptoms become less severe or frequent.
+Although you can never get rid of every allergen particle, you can work to decrease them to a manageable level where your symptoms become less severe or frequent.
 When you follow these tips, bedtime need not cause you misery with extra coughing and sneezing.

 The best type of mattress for allergy sufferers is a latex mattress.
-So the most important thing you can do is to say goodbye to your old mattress.
-Virtually all types of mattresses other than latex are a breeding ground for dust mites and mould, as well as being a collection point for pet dander.
+It is naturally mould resistant and dust mite resistant.
+Virtually all other types of mattresses are a breeding ground for dust mites and mould, as well as being a collection point for pet dander.
 These particles are virtually impossible to get out of a mattress once they are there.
-By sleeping on an old innerspring mattress, for example, you are breathing in all these allergens whenever you sleep.
-Instead switch to a new latex mattress.
-Latex is mould resistant and dust mite resistant, meaning that you'll get welcome relief from your symptoms.
-With a new latex mattress you can rest assured that you'll be sleeping on a safe, hygienic environment - and it will stay that way, thanks to its natural allergen-free properties.
+For example, by sleeping on an old innerspring mattress, you are breathing in all these allergens whenever you sleep.
+With a new latex mattress, you can be rest assured that you'll be sleeping on a safe, hygienic environment and it will stay that way, due to its natural allergen-free properties.

 Vacuuming at least twice a week is especially important in any carpeted areas, which can otherwise collect allergens.
 For allergy sufferers, not just any vacuum will help.
 You'll need one with a HEPA filter - otherwise the allergens will not be trapped by the vacuum and simply go back into circulation in the air again.
 Fortunately, most of the newer vacuums today come with HEPA filters.
-Being vigilant about vacuuming will help your bedroom be better for you allergy-wise.
+Being vigilant about vacuuming will help keep your bedroom allergen-free.

-Don't forget window treatments.
+Do not also forget window treatments.
 Your curtains and blinds can collect a lot of dust, which attract dust mites and trigger allergies.
 You don't want that when you're trying to get a good night's sleep.
-So instead of dry-clean only curtains, use washable curtains - and wash them frequently.
-Make sure your blinds are easy to clean, and institute a regular cleaning regimen for these.
+So instead of dry-clean only curtains, opt for washable ones and wash them frequently.
+Make sure your blinds are easy to clean, and keep a regular cleaning regimen for these.

-You don't need to accept more restless nights with watery eyes, runny nose, coughing and sneezing.
+You do not need to put up with more restless nights with watery eyes, runny nose, coughing and sneezing.
 There is so much you can do to make your bedroom safe for you from allergies.